vict0rsch/deep_learning/aws_gpu.md

 -----

-#SORRY DISREGARD MY AMI
-Currently going through unforseen issues with the gpu so my AMI does not work ; consider using Stanford's `CS224d` community AMI in the same region.
-The rest of the tutorial holds.

 # Launch your Amazon GPU instance

 The purpose here is to get you to launch an Amazon instance from an AMI.